 4. Design Capabilities

-On top of that, you can customize each page of your site to have its own look and feel even if you suck at design like me.
+On top of that, you can customize each page of your site to have its look and feel, even if you suck at design like me.

-If you go with the higher paid plans you can even remove the Kajabi branding.
+If you go with the higher-paid plans, you can remove the Kajabi branding.

-Now one downside I do want to mention here is that you want to do some sort special feature on Kajabi that they don’t offer you may not be able to do this since everything pretty much exist in the one ecosystem.
+One downside I want to mention here is that if you want to do some unique feature on Kajabi, they don’t offer it.
+You may be unable to do this since everything exists in one ecosystem.

 5. Email Campaigns

-Inside the Email Campaign section you can send broadcast, create drafts, schedule emails and even create sequences.
+In the Email Campaign section, you can send broadcasts, create drafts, schedule emails, and create sequences.

-With sequences you can set up a string of emails to go out at predetermine times.
-I do this with my free opt in offers on Side Hustle Academy.
+With sequences, you can set up a string of emails to go out at predetermined times.
+I do this with my free opt-in offers on Side Hustle Academy.